seed-labs/seed-labs/manuals/ctf/README.md

 ### CTFd

-#### Installation

 This project utilizes the open source [CTFd](https://ctfd.io/) capture the flag platform to host the infrastructure needed to operate a successful capture the flag challenge.

+#### CTFD-as-a-service (hosted)

+CTFd offers a hosted version of the platform, in which they will set up the infrastructure needed to run CTFd and give you access to the management interface.
+The CTFd hosted option is available for a cost, and more information can be found [here](https://ctfd.io/pricing/).

+#### Self-hosted

-Please follow the [CTFd Docker installation instructions](https://docs.ctfd.io/docs/deployment/installation#docker) to install the platform.
+Please follow the [CTFd Docker installation instructions](https://docs.ctfd.io/docs/deployment/installation#docker) to install the platform on your own hardware.
 By default CTFd does not have TLS enabled.
 There are tutorials online for enabling TLS on your CTFd Docker instance.
 For your convenience, [this is a third-party GitHub repo](https://github.com/tghosth/CTFd-docker-deploy) with easy deployment instructions for CTFd with TLS enabled.